Apple's Dividend Potential Is Almost Unbelievable

 The more likely explanation, however, is the buyback.
 Apple continues to spend billions of dollars per quarter to buy back stock.
 And given the fact that the buyback was recently renewed with more eye-popping figures, that looks set to continue.
 Should Apple be spending its tens of billions on buying back stock at all-time highs?
 Perhaps, but I'd bet there are more than a few shareholders that wish the yield were higher than it is right now.

 Apple has the potential to be a world-class dividend stock.
 But it just isn't right now.
 And until the strategy shifts away from being so dependent upon the buyback, it won't be.
 As a result, buying Apple here isn't necessarily for the dividend or its growth potential as the latter is fully dependent upon management's willingness to unleash the power of its cash generation on the yield.

 Until that happens, the dividend will be second best to the buyback and for income investors that's not good news.
 The potential is certainly there for the yield but until management makes it a priority, Apple's dividend will never achieve its potential.
-Should that happen the results would be awesome.
+Should that happen, the results would be awesome.
 But for now, it looks like the yield will remain second fiddle to the buyback.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.